 Alan Datri, Director-at-Large

 Alan is an attorney working as an intellectual property consultant.
 He also is an executive-in-residence at Memphis Bioworks Foundation and a member of the West Tennessee District Export Council.
 Alan became a Memphian as a law clerk to the Hon.
 Robert K. Dwyer of the Tennessee Court of Criminal Appeals in the early 1980s.
 He later served with the United States Patent and Trademark Office in Washington DC and the World Intellectual Property Organization in Geneva.
 With fond memories of Memphis, Alan returned in 2014 and now lives in South Bluffs with his wife, Laurel Adamsen.

 Augusta is the marketing director for Hagwood Adelman Tipton, a law firm on South Main Street.
 She also has been a freelance writer for Memphis Magazine and other publications and created materials for St. Jude Children’s Research Hospital/ALSAC Hispanic Marketing.
 Augusta was born in Memphis to Chilean parents and lives in East Memphis with her two sons.

-Eric is a native Memphian and co-founder of Sachё on South Main Street, a T-shirt business he began in his garage.
+Eric is a native Memphian and co-founder of Sachë Design on South Main, a t-shirt company he began in his garage.
 He studied industrial design at Savannah College of Art and Design and has extensive experience in graphic design and digital communications.
-Eric and his company focus on the creative culture and vibe that is Memphis.
-Eric’s wife, Rachel, operates the Sachё Hair Salon.
+Sachë focuses on the creative culture and vibe that is Memphis.
+Eric’s wife, Rachel, operates the hair salon at Sachë.
 They are the parents of twin boys.